top of page

 4. What’s your background, and how do I know you’re qualified to edit my book?

-I began my career in the nonprofit arena, raising funds for various causes for more than twenty years.
+I began my career in the nonprofit arena, using storytelling to raise funds for various charities for more than twenty years.
 In that capacity, I authored and edited numerous fundraising appeals, foundation proposals, articles, annual reports, donor spotlights, social media campaigns, and e-blasts.
-In 2021, I left that sector and began doing freelance writing and editing.
-I’ve done content and entertainment writing for several firms, and I’m a deputy editor for Write My Wrongs Co, where I edit books for authors hoping to self-publish.
-In addition to my professional career, I’m also finishing up my own contemporary fiction novel, so I know what it’s like to be a writer, handing off your baby to a stranger and not knowing what to expect.
+In 2021, I left and began doing freelance writing and editing, both of which have always been my passions.
+I’ve done content and entertainment writing for several firms, and I was a deputy editor for Write My Wrongs Co for several years, where I edited books for authors hoping to self-publish.
+Currently, I also do contract work for WriteByNight based out of New York City.
+In addition to my professional career, I’m finishing up my own contemporary fiction novel, so I know what it’s like to be a writer, handing off your baby to a stranger and not knowing what to expect.
 You can rest assured I’ll handle your manuscript much like I would my own—with love, care, and integrity.
+Be sure to check out my client testimonials!

 5. Will you do a sample edit so I can decide if I want to hire you?